Knowing-Nature/kn-website/content/episode/41/white-fang/index.md

 podbean:
   id: 3cnbt-fab978
   mp3: https://mcdn.podbean.com/mf/web/ktxdi2/Ep_41_-Film_Club-_Whitefang8lp2p.mp3
-summary: Discussion of the 2018 Netflix film Whitefang.
+summary: Discussion of the 2018 Netflix film White Fang.
 We discuss human interactions with animals and the environment, and tough subjects like treatment of wild and domestic animals.
 ---

 {{<podcast-player>}}